 Young, ambitious and adrenaline filled, I moved to Portland/Vancouver area to take on an apprenticeship with a local tree service.
 That was 1994.
 Fast forward thousands of tree care projects later, here I am.
 Doing my part helping trees and their people.

-I’ve consulted on post wildfire tree hazard assessment projects for Oregon Dept of Transportation, California State Parks and local agencies.
-And, over 25 years in a canopy, climbing trees is still fun.
+To date I’ve consulted on wildfire tree hazard assessment projects for FEMA, Oregon Dept of Transportation, California State Parks, local agencies and electric utility stakeholders.

 -Matt